 Been hitting the ThighMaster, Torgo?

 The ThighMaster is a type of home exercise equipment that you squeeze between your thighs.
-It was famously hawked by Suzanne Somers.
+It was famously hawked on TV by the late Suzanne Somers.

 It’s like having Joe Cocker as your bellhop.